qbeyond/terraform-azurerm-policy-assignment/README.md

 Please use Pull requests to contribute.

 Run `terraform apply` for any `examples` and `tests` twice.
 The second apply shouldn't plan any changes.
+You may run `terraform test` to run the tests, although the tests are using conditions rather than the experimental `terraform.io/builtin/test` resources.

 When a new Feature or Fix is ready to be released, create a new Github release and adhere to [Semantic Versioning 2.0.0](https://semver.org/lang/de/spec/v2.0.0.html).